unitycontainer/documentation/articles/using_unity.md

 Unity exposes very compact API to operate the container.
 The most operations related to registration, resolution, and lifetime management is exposed through one interface - **[IUnityContainer](xref:Unity.IUnityContainer)**.

-So, to start using Unity you need to create an instance of the container and get reference to [IUnityContainer](xref:Unity.IUnityContainer) interface:
+To start using Unity you need to create an instance of the container and get reference to [IUnityContainer](xref:Unity.IUnityContainer) interface:

 ```cs
 IUnityContainer container = new UnityContainer();